erdnaxe/kraby/README.md

 It was designed for a Master 1 project at [ENS Paris-Saclay](https://ens-paris-saclay.fr/).

-To build it, you may read instructions at <https://kraby.readthedocs.io/>
+You may read documentation at <https://kraby.readthedocs.io/>

 ## Build the documentation

 Install `mkdocs` then run `mkdocs serve`.

-## Software used

-PCB files were designed with Eagle 9.

 ## License